-25 Fun Facts About Happiness
+25 Facts About Happiness That Will Make You Smile

 Happiness is probably the best feeling in the world.
 It’s something that we’re all searching for, but also something that not everyone is able to genuinely find.
 If you think hard enough, you can probably remember the times in your life when you were truly happy.
 Leo Tolstoy once said, “If you want to be happy, be.”
 But is being happy really that simple?
 How much control do we really have over our own happiness and the happiness of others?
 Some people believe our happiness is solely in our hands, while others believe that there are other factors that contribute to how we feel at any given time.
 Here we’ve compiled 25 fun and interesting facts about happiness to better understand the ins and out of achieving your bliss.